Pavan2280/pes_asic_class/README.md

 <summary>DAY-2</summary>
 <br>

+# RTL design using Verilog with SKY130 Technology

 + Introduction to ABI and basic verification flow

    - Task-1 : Sum 1 to N Using ASM and simulating C program with function call